To the Giller Foundation: Cut Ties with Genocide

 The Azrieli Foundation

 The Azrieli Foundation takes its name from David Azrieli, who participated in the Nakba, serving in the Seventh Brigade of the Zionist paramilitary organization Haganah.
-The Azrieli Group continues to conduct business on settlements in the occupied West Bank through their gas station chain Sonol— settlements deemed illegal under international law.
+The Azrieli Group has profited off settlements in the occupied West Bank through substantial shares in Leumi Bank and its former ownership of the Sonol gas chain— settlements deemed illegal under international law.

 The Foundation itself has donated millions of dollars to organizations like Birthright Israel Foundation of Canada and United Israel Appeal of Canada— organizations whose missions to promote “immigration to Israel” expand the Zionist settler colonial project.
 In 2011, the Azrieli Foundation donated to far-right Zionist group Im Tirtzu, which has been characterized as “fascist” even by Israeli courts, under a stated mandate to "stop the academic boycott of Israel."